jw-mbaker/jaywolfelib/README.md

 ## The Service Container

-`JayWolfeLib` stores reusable objects in the global container which makes it easier to inject dependencies into your controllers.
+`JayWolfeLib` stores reusable objects in the global container which makes it easier to inject dependencies into your controllers and callbacks.
 The container can be accessed using the `JayWolfeLib\container` function.

 You can pass your own values / objects into the container using the `set` method.
 ```php